mongodb/docs/source/includes/fact-get-help-menu.rst

-Login to your Atlas account or view currently connected account.
 View links for documentation, support, community forums, and product feedback.
 The menu also includes a :guilabel:`Replay Product Tour` button to view the onscreen tutorial of the user interface.
+Use the :guilabel:`Login` button to set the credentials to your Atlas account.